Kanatami/UTS-Visual-Physics-Lab/README.md

 ## Overview
 Interactive web-based physics laboratory for learning classical mechanics through simulations and quizzes.
 Includes projectile (parabolic) motion and circular motion simulations, quizzes with scoring, and authenticated user history.

+**User Flow**: Users first land on a welcome page (`landing.html`) with options to:
+- Get started (browse without account)
+- Sign in (existing users)
+- Create account (new users)

+After authentication, users can access simulations, quizzes, and view their learning history.

 ## How to Run

 ### 1. Install Dependencies (Functions)